goksudemiryol/Amerikano-Scoreboard/README.md

 English:

-A scoreboard for the Americano playing card game.
+A mobile application of a scoreboard for the Americano playing card game.

 In this .NET solution, I developed a mobile application using Xamarin.Forms for the Americano playing cards game to keep the game scores.
 The goal of this study was to develop a user interface that my family can use in this game they play often.
 With this study, which was very instructive for me, who is a beginner to software development, I created my first application and also prevent wastage of paper a little :).
 I never claim to have developed the best application to do this job, it is quite obvious that I am novice.
 But still, I tried to be as error free as possible.